moorepants/dissertation/davisbicycle.rst

 attached (runs 0 to XX) and :math:`r_c=0.3199511` m after the generator was remounted (runs XX to XX).
 The relationship between the rear wheel rate as a function of voltage can more generally be rewritten as

+.. todo:: find which runs the speedometer was mounted differently

 .. math::